BlockstreamResearch/bip-frost-dkg/README.md

 SimplPedPop requires SECURE point-to-point channels between the participants, i.e., channels that are ENCRYPTED and AUTHENTICATED.
 The messages can be relayed through a coordinator who is responsible to pass the messages to the participants as long as the coordinator does not interfere with the secure channels between the participants.

-Also, SimplePedPop requires an interactive protocol `Eq` as described in section [Ensuring Agreement](#ensuring-agreement).
+Also, SimplePedPop requires an interactive equality check protocol `Eq` as described in section [Equality Protocol](#equality-protocol).
 While SimplPedPop is able to identify participants who are misbehaving in certain ways, it is easy for a participant to misbehave such that it will not be identified.

 In SimplPedPop, the signers designate a coordinator who relays and aggregates messages.